Power Pallet instead of wooden pallet

 - Optimal performance at the company’s logistics center, including the ability to load up to 1,000 Kg on the high rack \ of racking

-- Arrival at supermarkets – rapid unloading, whilst ensuring that palette weights are not too heavy for field personnel
+- Arrival at supermarkets – rapid unloading, whilst ensuring that pallet weights are not too heavy for field personnel

 - Return to the logistics center and repeating the cycle

-According to Michal Moses, Product Manager at Plasgad’s R&D Department: “The customer works mainly with “2/3”and “45” crates.
-However, there are a variety of cardboard boxes and other types of packaging that are used and loaded onto the pallets, making a safety rim for the pallets out of the question.
+According to Michal Moses, Product Manager at Plasgad’s R&D Department: “The customer works mainly with “2/3” and “45” crates.
+However, there are a variety of cardboard boxes and other types of packaging that are used and loaded onto the plastic pallets, making a safety rim for the pallets is out of the question.
 Therefore, we created sockets on the surface of the pallet to support the base of the plastic crates (like lego cubes) and prevent slipping.
-All without the need for a safely rim.
+All without the need for a safe rim.

 Today we are pleased and proud to say that the serial production of the crate has begun in June 2018 right after the mold arrived at the production site in Israel.